ghost-254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat /etc/passwd | grep "root" : This script displays lines containing the pattern “root” from the file /etc/passwd sort | uniq -u : This script  takes a list of words as input and prints only words that appear exactly once.
-It follows these additional requirements: 1) Input format: One line, one word; 2) Output format: One line, one word; and 3) Words should be sorted
+It follows these additional requirements: 1) Input format: One line, one word; 2) Output format: One line, one word; and 3) Words should be sorted cat /etc/passwd | grep "bin" | wc -l : This script displays the number of lines that contain the pattern “bin” in the file /etc/passwd